hyperdefined/CobaltTester/web/template-service.md

 ### Community (no domain)
 <details>
 <summary>Show List</summary>
 Community instances that do not have a domain.
 These are NOT OFFICIAL!
-Use the official instance above instead. <strong>Only use these when needed.</strong><br>
+Use the official instance above instead. <strong>Only use these when needed.</strong><br>Score is a percentage of services that work for said instance.
+The higher score, the more it supports.<br>
 <input type="text" id="other-search" placeholder="Search instances..." onkeyup="onFilterChange('other-table', 'other-search', 'other-filter', 'slider-other')">
 <select id="other-filter" onchange="onFilterChange('other-table', 'other-search', 'other-filter', 'slider-other')">
     <option value="all">All</option>